unidebSDMGroup/MediaPlayer/documents/System Design.md

 ## VII .
 Testing Plan

+- Testing is done with FX-Testing and JUnit for the unit tests.
+- Care needs to be taken while doing the integration tests and the final product to make sure all of the features work concurrently without issues.
+- All of the testing information is included in the testing document.

 ## VIII .
 Deployment Plan

+The finished software is expected to be deployed in windows.
+Any interactions with the application and windows will be managed by the framework.
+Meaning in terms of retaining windows compatibility for maintenance would all depend on the framework.
+Sticking to the same framework will inevitably result in compatibility issues in the future which would then mean a complete overhaul of the software, but this is currently not a cause for concern.

 ## IX .
 Maintenance Plan
 This section covers our future plan for the software.